Disconnect24/dc24-channel-shortcut/README.md

 # Disconnect24 Channel Forwarder
 A forwarder to the mail patcher.
 Developed by TheMegaEagle.
+Disclaimer: This doesn't work with the latest version of Mail-GO, as the main channel hasn't been updated.

 ## What can I do with this?
 So far, this only forwards you to the mail patcher.
 Any new features that are added to the https://github.com/Disconnect24/dc24-channel GitHub repository will also be added here.